Radio spectral index from NVSS and TGSS: Results

 \subsection{Radio spectral index dependence on size}

-The size is defined as $\sqrt{ab}$ (in arcsec) where $a$ and $b$ are, respectively, the major and minor axis of the Gaussian fit to the source as given in TGSS.
-As mentioned in section \ref{sc:alp_obs}, the observed spectral index consists of radio emission from jets and lobes.
-Fig. \ref{fig:gamma_SNR} shows $\aobs$ as a function of size for LF sample.
+The size is defined as $\sqrt{ab}$ (in arcsec) where $a$ and $b$ are, respectively, the major and minor axis of the Gaussian fit to the source as given in TGSS ADR1 .
+As mentioned in Section \ref{sc:alp_obs}, the observed spectral index consists of radio emission from jets and lobes.
+Fig. \ref{fig:aobs_LF} shows $\aobs$ as a function of size for LF sample.
 The mean $\aobs$ is computed for sources lying in logarithmic bins of $\sqrt{ab}$.
-The spectral index increases rapidly with size until $\le26$\arcsec but flattens at larger sizes, becomes nearly independent of size beyond $\sim44$\arcsec and saturates to the value $\baobs=0.890\pm0.001$ .
+The spectral index increases rapidly with size until $\le26$\arcsec but flattens at larger sizes, becomes nearly independent of size beyond $\sim44$\arcsec and saturates to the value $\aobs=0.893\pm0.223$.

-Fig. \ref{fig:gamma_AGN} shows $\aobs$ versus $\sqrt{ab}$ for the HF sample.
-The spectral index increases very rapidly with source size and saturates to the limiting value $\baobs=0.763\pm0.002$ at large sizes ($\gtsim35$\arcsec).
-For ultra large sources, the emission is lobe dominated and therefore $\baobs$ represents the mean spectral index from lobes.
-If the energy injection in lobes is continuous and the energy losses are only via synchrotron, then, as discussed in \S\ref{ssc:lobes}, this limiting value yields $\gamma=2\baobs=1.526\pm0.004$.
+Fig. \ref{fig:aobs_HF} shows $\aobs$ versus $\sqrt{ab}$ for the HF sample.
+The spectral index increases very rapidly with source size and saturates to the limiting value $\aobs=0.763\pm0.211$ at large sizes ($\gtsim35$\arcsec).
+For ultra large sources, the emission is lobe dominated and therefore $\aobs$ represents the spectral index from lobes.
+Finally, I plot the $\aobs$ size dependence for sources above and equal ${\rm S_{\rm TGSS}} = 200$ mJy and ${\rm S_{NVSS}} = 40$ mJy in Fig. \ref{fig:aobs_HF2}.
+The spectral index saturates to the limiting value $\aobs=0.763\pm0.211$ above sizes $\gtsim35$\arcsec.
+For these high flux density limits we can be very certain about TGSS completness.